folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Dear God, please forgive me, you knowin' how hard I tried" > Forgiveness in Kendrick's cataloge.

-* The need forgivness is a central theme within both *DAMN.* and *Mr. Morale and the Big Steppers*.
+* The need for forgiveness has been a central theme within both *DAMN.* and *Mr. Morale and the Big Steppers.*

-* On “DNA.”, the second track of DAMN., Kendrick rapped about the fact his rough upbringing taught him so many things he needed to know to become successful in the would, but the one things that he wish he had received was to be nurtured in a way that would allow him to forgive others.
+* On "DNA.", the second track of *DAMN.*, Kendrick rapped about the fact that his rough upbringing taught him so many things he needed to know to become successful in the world, but the one thing that he wished he had received was to be nurtured in a way that would allow him to forgive others.

   * *I know murder, conviction
   Burners, boosters, burglars, ballers, dead, redemption